 Bronstein, Gewirtz & Grossman, LLC, A Top Firm, Notifies Rite Aid Corporation (RAD) Investors of Class Action and Encourages Investors to Actively Participate

-NEW YORK, NY / ACCESWIRE / October 21, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Rite Aid Corporation ("Rite Aid" or the "Company") RAD and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Rite Aid securities between March 16, 2018 and August 29, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/rad.
+/EIN News/ -- NEW YORK, Oct.
+26, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Rite Aid Corporation ("Rite Aid" or the "Company") (NYSE: RAD) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Rite Aid securities between March 16, 2018 and August 29, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/rad.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Exchange Act of 1934 (the “Exchange Act”).